RuneBlaze/runeblaze.github.io/index.md

 ### Research

-- High performance algorithms (in Rust) for phylogenetics and graph clusterings
+- High performance algorithms (in Rust) for scientometrics and phylogenetics
-- Scalable data science libraries, zero copy formats for clusterings & bioinformatics
+- Scalable data science libraries, impact of deep learning on phylogenetics

 ### Software Engineering